The best cologne with pheromones usually smells the least impressive

 You will see the word “infused” everywhere, as in pheromone infused cologne.
 It is doing a lot of work.
 “Infused” sounds like a meaningful amount went in.
 In most cases it means a trace went in, just enough to print the claim on the box.

 The molecules themselves are not exotic, and knowing the three that matter for men tells you most of what you need.
 Androstenone is the edge: dominance, intensity, the molecule people associate with raw masculine presence.
 Androstadienone is the warm one: mood-lift, comfort, the softer side of attraction.
-Androstenol is the social lubricant: approachable, friendly, the one that makes a room feel easy.
+Androstenol is the social lubricant: approachable, friendly, the one that makes a group feel easy.

 You will notice those are all male-coded molecules.
 The feminine-side compounds, copulins and estratetraenol, belong in a perfume built to attract men, not in a cologne you wear to project.
 A men’s cologne that leans on those is either confused or copying a spec sheet it did not understand.
 A serious formula names what it uses, or at least the effect it is built around.
 A marketing product just says “pheromones” and hopes you never ask which.